gnieb/interior-design-board/README.md

 TO DO
-- add another modal to ask about adding from library
 - password length validation
-- the pieces currently cannot belong to more than one design -> this will work hopefully when
-    - backup for this is to load up the seed file!!!!!!
 - uploads
 - push the user to the new design they made after they create it???

-NEW DESIGN -
-- add the collection picture with the modal
-- add to the collection from LIBRARY??

 REACT DND: